+ Can I join the club just for the offseason?

 + Can I be a part of the club during my high school season?

 Of course!
-During the IHSA season we can have two athletes per school, per session, training at one time.
 This is a great option for athletes that do not have pole vaulting facilities at their high school or have no coach.
 An athlete can legally come and train with the club DURING the IHSA season and compete for thier high school.
 A perfect situation for an athlete with no coach or facilities would be to practice with RISE two days a week and practice with their high school for the other days.
 It is strongly reccomended that you communicate with your high school coach and make sure that this plan is ok with them before signing up.

 + Can RISE coaches coach me at meets?

 There is some red tape to go around for this question.
 If you are competing for RISE in an offseason meet (June- Mid January), you can compete and be coached by RISE coaches.
-If you are competing for your high school, but training with RISE during the IHSA season, unfortunatly RISE coaches can't legally coach you at a track meet.
+If you are competing for your high school, but training with RISE during you school's season, unfortunatly RISE coaches can't coach you at a track meet.

 + Can I just come for one session?